-These numerous invasions, combined with the tribal nature of the people, caused the Azeri to spread throughout Central Asia.
+These numerous invasions, combined with the tribal nature of the people, caused the Azeris to spread throughout Central Asia.
 Significant Azeri communities can be found in Russia, Ukraine, Iran, and Iraq.
 Some are farmers, while many others have moved into the cities to work in industry.
 They often have low skill jobs under "foreign" managers.

 What are their lives like?

-In the past, the clan-type family structure was common among the Azeri.
+In the past, the clan-type family structure was common among the Azeris.
 The clan, or hoj, was usually named after a common ancestor.
 Clan members shared pasture land and were bound to provide mutual aid to each other.
 They frequently acted as a unified entity in business dealings.
 It was also common for up to forty members of an extended family to live together in large dwellings called gazma.
-Landless peasants, called tavyrga, made up the lowest social class of Azeri.
+Landless peasants, called tavyrga, made up the lowest social class of Azeris.

 In a desire to protect their culture, marriage within the family was encouraged.
 Unions between first cousins were considered the most desirable.
 Marriage to a non-Azeri was almost unheard of prior to the Soviet period.
 Polygyny (having more than one wife) was only allowed in cases of infertility.

 The Azeri diet consists mainly of rice pilaf and a variety of grilled and boiled meats including beef, goat, and lamb.
 Traditional dishes include bozartma (mutton stew), dovga (a soup made from yogurt), meat, and herbs.
 Tea and wine are popular drinks.